mayada96/Netflix-Analysis-Tableau-Dashboard/README.md

 ## Data Cleaning in SQL

-Before visualizing the data in Tableau, you performed data cleaning in SQL to ensure data quality and consistency.
-This cleaning included tasks such as handling missing values, removing duplicates, and ensuring data accuracy.
+Before visualizing the data in Tableau, I performed data cleaning in SQL to ensure data quality and consistency.
+This cleaning included tasks
+- rearanging mixed values to the correct column.
+- empty the un correct values.
+- giving meaningful words to the null values for visulization purposes.

 ## Visualizations in Tableau